Mulberry Academy Shoreditch

 Mulberry Academy Shoreditch is a comprehensive co-educational academy for students aged between 11–18 in the Bethnal Green neighbourhood of the Borough of Tower Hamlets in East London.

-It has previously been called the Green Spring Academy Shoreditch, Bethnal Green Academy, Bethnal Green Technology College, Bethnal Green High School, Daneford School, Mansford Secondary School and Daniel Street School.
+The school was founded in 1959 as Daneford School, as a result of the merger of Mansford Secondary School and Daniel Street School.
+Beginning in 1997, the school used different names including Bethnal Green High School, Bethnal Green Technology College, Bethnal Green Academy and Green Spring Academy Shoreditch before adopting its current name in 2018.

 History

 Mulberry Academy Shoreditch originated as Mansford Secondary School, which was founded in 1896, and Daniel Street School, founded in 1900.
 In the 1940s, the Kray twins attended Daniel Street.
 In 1959, the two schools merged to create Daneford School (a portmanteau of Daniel and Mansford), a secondary modern on Gosset Street.
 In 1965, Daneford acquired new buildings designed by London County Council, and became a single-sex school for boys.
 It acquired comprehensive status in 1973.

 From the late 1970s, the area of East London around Daneford started experiencing increasing racial tensions, and Bangladeshi students at Daneford experienced racist attacks.
 The Campaign Against Racism in Schools (CARS) was set up at Daneford, and teachers took part in demonstrations campaigning for the Inner London Education Authority (ILEA) to adopt an anti-racist policy.
 In 1982, The Daneford Trust was founded at the school, a charity that facilitates youth overseas exchanges.

 In 1997, Daneford School became Bethnal Green High School when it became co-educational and started accepting female students.
 Shortly after, its name changed again to Bethnal Green Technology College.
 In 2005, the school went into special measures as a result of an Ofsted inspection.
 The headteacher resigned and was replaced by an interim headteacher, Keith Holt.
 Mark Keary was appointed headteacher in June 2006 and in 2007 the school came out of special measures.
 Keary was praised by Charles, Prince of Wales in a 2008 visit for the use of teachers from the Teach First scheme in the school.